malloydata/malloydata.github.io/src/documentation/visualizations/pivots.md

     where: orig.state = 'CA' | 'NY' | 'WA'  // only show these states
     group_by: orig.state
     aggregate: flight_count
-    order_by: state   // sort order of the pivotted columns }
+    order_by: state   // sort order of the pivoted columns }
 }
 ```